Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Method

-\paragraph{1) Training the guidance regressor} To attain a regressor which we can use for CG of a diffusion model, we train a regressor $R_u$ that predicts valence and arousal values on the output of the middle layer of a diffusion model $u_t$: $[\hat{v}, \hat{a}] = R_u(u_t)$.
-This approach has two advantages over directly using $z_t$ as input to the regressor.
+To enable CG, we train a regressor $R_u$ that predicts valence and arousal values on the output of the middle layer of a diffusion model $u_t$: $[\hat{v}, \hat{a}] = R_u(u_t)$.
+This approach has two advantages over directly using the current noisy latent vector $z_t$ as input.
 First, it is more memory-efficient, as it only requires tracing gradients through half of the diffusion model rather than the entire model during inference guidance.
-Second, $u_t$ is a denser representation of the current noisy input $z_t$, filtering out irrelevant information and incorporating context about the current timestep $t$.
+Second, $u_t$ is a denser representation of $z_t$, filtering out irrelevant information and incorporating context about the current timestep $t$.

 To train $R_u$, we first encode the images from our custom dataset (Sec. \ref{sec:regressor}) into latent representations using the encoder of SDXL, $z_0 = E(I)$.
 We then add noise to these latents according to the forward diffusion process by randomly sampling a timestep $t$, resulting in $z_t = \text{ForwardDiffusion}(z_0, t, \beta)$ (see App. \ref{app:forward-diffusion} for a definition of $\beta$).
-These noisy latents, along with their corresponding timestep and the null-text embedding $\emptyset$, passed through the diffusion model to obtain its middle-layer output $u_t = DM_{\text{half}}(z_t, t, \emptyset)$.
+These noisy latents, along with their corresponding timestep and the null-text embedding $\emptyset$, are passed through the diffusion model to obtain its middle-layer output $u_t = DM_{\text{half}}(z_t, t, \emptyset)$.
 The output $u_t$ is then used as input to $R_u$, with valence and arousal ratings from the dataset serving as prediction targets.
-This process is repeated until model performance stabilizes.
+This process is repeated until performance stabilizes.